Extensive Home Recording Studio Equipment List

 Mic Stands

-In the studio it's best to go for boom style stands because they're the most versatile and can be used to position your mics accurately to record all kinds of instruments and vocals.
-Here's our guide to Mic Stands for Stage and Studio.
+In the studio, it’s best to go for boom stands because they’re the most versatile.
+These microphone stands let you position your mics accurately to record all kinds of instruments and vocals.
+Here’s our guide to Mic Stands for Stage and Studio.
+Also consider creating your own DIY vocal booth if your recording in a non-treated room.

 Pop Filters